hevarmette/Activity-Calendar/README.md

 # Activity Calendar

-A Streamlit-based fitness activity dashboard for visualizing, analyzing, and managing workout data stored in a PostgreSQL database (I have my own files to get the info I want [file-parser](https://github.com/hevarmette/Fitness-File-Parser), so make sure your schema has the required columns and tables).
+A Streamlit-based fitness activity dashboard for visualizing, analyzing, and managing workout data stored in a PostgreSQL database (I have my own files to parse the info I want in a sister repository [file-parser](https://github.com/hevarmette/Fitness-File-Parser), so make sure your schema has the required columns and tables).
 It renders activities on an interactive calendar and provides deep drill-down into lap data, GPS routes, performance graphs, and training metrics.

 > **Note:** This app has only been tested with `.fit` files downloaded from [Garmin Connect](https://connect.garmin.com/).
 Database setup and FIT file parsing are handled by a separate companion repository.